 - Heritage Park: Seven Victorian-styles homes built between 1887 and 1910, preserved in a park setting.
 Juan Street at Harney.

 We rate Old Town San Diego 3 stars out of 5.
-Its historic buildings are interesting, but otherwise the shops are very touristy and you can find much of the merchandise sold here at lower prices elsewhere.
+Its historic buildings are interesting, but otherwise the shops cater to casual souvenir shoppers.
+And you can find much of the merchandise sold here at lower prices elsewhere.

 Poll: What do you think of Old Town San Diego?